 Gary C. Biddle

 The University of Hong Kong

 Mary L. Z. Ma

 Frank M. Song

-This study presents evidence that unconditional and conditional conservatism help mitigate subsequent bankruptcy risk by enhancing cash, constraining earnings management, and lowering leverage.
-Our results are robust to income smoothing, extreme distress, reverse causality, relations between unconditional and conditional conservatism, and alternative measures of bankruptcy risk and conservatism.
-These findings extend research on accounting conservatism and bankruptcy risk, and help inform continuing debates regarding conservatism’s role as a pervasive property and longstanding tenet of financial accounting.
+This study examines the relation between accounting conservatism and bankruptcy risk using a large sample of U.S listed firms from fiscal year 1989 to 2007.
+We present evidence that unconditional and conditional conservatism generally mitigate subsequent bankruptcy risk by creating cushions for bad times and reducing information asymmetry about bad news.
+We identify two channels for accounting conservatism to mitigate bankruptcy risk: enhancing cash holdings and constraining earnings management.
+The effect of accounting conservatism does not change for firms with extreme distress and income smoothing, but weakens for firms with debt contracts referenced by credit default swaps (CDS), consistent with CDS lowering debtholder monitoring.
+Results are robust to reverse causality, relations between unconditional and conditional conservatism, and alternative measures of bankruptcy risk and accounting conservatism.
+These findings extend research on accounting conservatism, bankruptcy risk and debt contracting, and help inform debates regarding conservatism's role as a pervasive property and long-standing tenet of financial accounting.

 Keywords: accounting conservatism, bankruptcy risk, unconditional conservatism, conditional conservatism

 Date posted: June 6, 2010 ; Last revised: July 14, 2015

 © 2015 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo7 in 0.281 seconds